 B. This committee shall receive appeals from instructional faculty members, determine whether a hearing will be held, and if so, select a Hearing Committee, under the terms of the Faculty Handbook.

 |Article IV: Committees||11||

-A. The Budget Committee shall consist of at least one member from each academic college, when possible.
-As necessary, appropriate, and with the consent of the Steering Committee, the Budget Committee chair may appoint additional faculty members who are not Faculty Senate members to its membership.
-The committee shall elect a chair from membership of the committee at its first meeting following the Organizational meeting in April.
+A. The Budget and Compensation Committee shall consist of at least one member from each academic college, when possible.
+As necessary, appropriate and with the consent of the Steering Committee, the Budget and Compensation Committee chair may appoint additional faculty members who are not Faculty Senate members to its membership.
+The committee shall elect a chair from membership of the committee at its first meeting following the organizational meeting in April.
 The chair of the committee shall serve as a member of the Steering Committee.

-B. The Budget Committee will advise the Faculty Senate regarding the fiscal operation of the University as it is relevant to the University's academic mission so that the faculty may provide its recommendations to the University's administration.
+B. The Budget and Compensation Committee will advise the Faculty Senate regarding the fiscal operation of the university as it is relevant to the university's academic mission so that the faculty may provide its recommendations to the university's administration.